baigd/baigd.github.io/index.md

 image:
   feature: trees.jpg
 ---
+[7 Jul 2024] YanHui, our LLM-driven tester for machine learning library bugs is accepted by ISSTA'24.
+Congrats, Hao! <br>
 [19 Apr 2024] Our paper on LLM-driven testing is accepted by FSE'24.
 Congrats, Chuan! <br>
 [16 Apr 2024] Our paper on neuron-level AI model usage control is accepted by Oakland'24.
 Congrats, Zihan! <br>
 [1 Mar 2024] Our paper on algorithmic purpose limitation for privacy preservation is accepted by USENIX Security'24.
 Congrats, Shuofeng! <br>